theopn/dotfiles/README.md

 | Waybar | Polybar replacement |
 | Wl-clipboard | Enables `+` clipboard so that I can copy from Neovim |
 | Wofi | Rofi replacement |

+#### Waybar

+Unlike my Polybar setup, I went with a simpler route with one top bar, and detailed information can be accessed by hovering the moues over to modules.

 ### macOS